 Mauritania Passport Ranking

-The Mauritanian passport currently ranks on the 81st place according to the Guide Passport Ranking Index.
-It provides visa-free access to 59 countries.
-The Passport Ranking has dropped over the past years from 58th place in 2006 to its current ranking.
+The Mauritanian passport currently ranks on the 84th place according to the Guide Passport Ranking Index.
+It provides visa-free access to 27 countries.
 The government does however steady efforts of enhancing international relations.
 Mauritanian passport holders have visa-free access and visas on arrival to countries such as Indonesia, Philippines, Singapore, Sri Lanka and Iran.
-Mauritanian citizens do however require a visa to enter 167 destinations in the world such as China, Turkey, Russia, the United States and the entire European Union.
+Mauritanian citizens do however require a visa to enter 173 destinations in the world such as China, Turkey, Russia, the United States and the entire European Union.
 This high visa requirement results in a low mobility score.

 The Islamic Republic of Mauritania is a former French colony.
 It is located in Western Africa and consists of 15 regions.
 It borders Senegal, Mali, Algeria and Western Sahara.
 The most important provinces are Hodh Ech Chargui, Noukachott-Sud and Noukachott-Nord.
 The nation is the 11th largest country in Africa with a surface area of 1,030,000 square kilometers, making it one of the larger sized countries in the continent.
 Its climate is of the desert type, being constantly hot and dry.
 Its geography is mostly flat terrain with some central hills.